Chapabu/codeception-module-drupal/README.md

 function directly, in some situations (e.g. in drupal_goto()), which also prevents the test process to survive more than one request.
-All this means, though, is that in Drupal 7's case, functional tests are nothing like acceptance tests, because HTTP-request-based tests are not going to fly.
+All this means, though, is that in Drupal 7's case, functional tests are nothing like acceptance tests, because HTTP-request-based tests (e.g. `$I->amOnPage()`) are not going to fly.
 This is why you will not find a Connector class in this package as with other frameworks.

 However, we still have access to the API and database, which lets us do some pretty useful stuff that both unit tests and acceptance tests are unable to.